 5. Boards and peer review practices

-Another thing to look for is whether the journal acknowledges the reviewer’s work.
+Another thing to look for is whether the journal acknowledges the reviewers’ work.
 This is often done in the last issue of every year.
-Not all journals publish this information, but it’s still worth considering in conjuntion with everything else.
+Not all journals publish this information, but it’s still worth considering in conjunction with everything else.
 A much faster turnaround is suspicious and it might mean that the journal does not really conduct proper peer review.

-You will also want to consider the speed in which peer-review is carried out.
+You will also want to consider how fast peer review is carried out.
 You can do this by looking at the submission and publication dates for individual articles.
 In a bona-fide journal, peer review is a long process, which often lasts several months.
-If a journal somehow manages to publish several issues a year, and delivers a very fast turnaround time, this is a very strong indication that they are not providing rigorous peer-review.
+If a journal somehow manages to publish several issues a year, and delivers a very fast turnaround time, this is a very strong indication that they are not providing rigorous peer review.

 6. Fees

 While on the topic of transparency, you will also want to see how clearly the publishing costs are described.
-Many open-access journals levy what they call Article Processing Charges, or APCs, for every article they publish.
-You should be able to find information about these in the website of the journal or their publisher.
+Many open-access journals levy Article Processing Charges, or APCs, for every article they publish.
+You should be able to find information about these at the website of the journal or their publisher.
 If this information is hard to locate, you should ask the editors.

-I hope that the advice above is helpful in spotting a predatory publisher.
-However, in some ways, such journals are rather like pornography: much like they are hard to define, they are typically easy to recognise.
+I hope that the advice above helps you tell predatory publishers apart from legitimate ones.
+In some ways, such journals are rather like pornography: though they are hard to define, they are typically easy to recognise.
 If you’re interested, you can read about one such journal below.

 Work published in predatory journals is wasted

 If you publish your work in a predatory journal, you cannot change your mind later, and try your luck with a better publisher.
-When an article is accepted for publication, the author transfers the copyright to the journal publisher.
+When a journal accepts an article for publication, the author transfers the copyright to the publisher.
 Publishing the same content in a different venue would be a violation of the publisher’s copyright and could lead to legal action.
-More importantly, all reputable journals will insist that any work you submitted to them has not been published anywhere previously.
+More importantly, all reputable journals will insist that any work you submit to them has not been previously published anywhere.
 I understand that it must be very frustrating when a solid piece of research is lost amid the clutter typically found in fly-by-night journals.
-Unfortunately though, once this mistake has been made, there is very little that can be done about it.
+Unfortunately though, if such a mistake happens, there is very little that one can do about it.

 Predatory journals sometimes just vanish

-When you publish your in any open-access journal, the implicit expectation is that they will make your work available to readers for ever.
+When you publish your work in any open-access journal, the implicit expectation is that they will make your work available to readers forever.
 Less reputable journals, however, tend to appear and disappear overnight.
 It is also very unlikely that they make a suitable arrangement to transfer their content to some kind of depository or content provider.
-What this means is that there is, ultimately no third-party verification that this article was ever published.
+What this means is that you will have no way to verify that this article was ever published.
 This makes it hard to use this publication for career progression.

 In conclusion